 Federal Payments in Lieu of Taxes

-Two municipalities — Montreal, Quebec and Halifax, Nova Scotia — in separate appeals to the Supreme Court, sought clarification of the PILT Act in order to bring greater predictability and stability to PILT calculations.
-FCM intervened in both cases and both resulted in clear victories for the municipal sector, with the Supreme Court unequivocally endorsing FCM's interpretation of the PILT Act.
+In separate appeals, Montreal and Halifax sought clarification of the PILT Act to bring greater predictability and stability to PILT calculations.
+We intervened in both cases and both resulted in the Supreme Court unequivocally endorsing FCM's interpretation of the PILT Act.

 Jurisdiction of the Federal Court